themorlan/openREM/docs/netdicom-qr.rst

       -dup                  Advanced: Retrieve duplicates (objects that have been processed before) -emptysr              Advanced: Get SR series that return nothing at image level query

-If you are not using docker, you will need to activate your virtual environment and use the same command from ``openrem_qr.py`` onward.

-As an example, if you wanted to query the PACS for DX images on the 5th and 6th April 2010 with any study descriptions including ``imported`` excluded, first you need to know the database IDs of the remote node and the local node you want the images sent to.
+As an example, if you wanted to query the PACS for DX images on the 5th and 6th April 2010 with any study descriptions containing ``imported`` excluded, first you need to know the database IDs of the remote node and the local node you want the images sent to.
 To find these, go to the :doc:`netdicom-nodes` page where the database ID is listed among the other details for each node.